UCI-GDIM31/class-activities-bexxxe/README.md

 In Step 8, I didn't add a float and was struggling on how to make it work, but I learned from a TA that the float defines the brightness as a fraction and makes it work.

 ### W3
 Question 2.
 We input one integer for friendship, and the other is a boolean for the secret, which depends on the relationship status.
 We use strings to output a response.
+Classes are like a toolbox, and the components are the tools.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727